If you have a Nest Thermostat you probably read about the recent issues and may be living in fear of being left without heat in the dead of winter.

 - the thermostat can’t control the corresponding heating and cooling unit(s)

 If your Nest Thermostat will turn on but you can’t control it or it’s acting sluggish, try manually restarting it and turn the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 You should be be ready to go and this point, but again, for more elaborate instructions and information, please visit Nest Support.